 XI.
 Dismissal

-Students may be recommended for termination from graduate study for any of the following reasons: failing a preliminary exam for the second time, failing a field paper for the second time, GPA fallin below 3.4 for more than two quarters, failing to complete seven graded courses by the beginning of the fourth quarter or twelve graded courses by the beginning of the seventh quarter, failing to take the oral Ph.D. exam by the end of sixth year.
+Students may be recommended for termination from graduate study for any of the following reasons: failing a preliminary exam for the second time, failing a field paper for the second time, GPA falling below 3.4 for more than two quarters, failing to complete seven graded courses by the beginning of the fourth quarter or twelve graded courses by the beginning of the seventh quarter, failing to take the oral Ph.D. exam by the end of sixth year.
 Dismissal evaluations are made by a field committee of at least five members and based on the student’s entire record in the graduate program.
 The evaluation committee will include members of the field(-s) the student identifies as his or her most important, and it will include the student’s advisor.
 It may include other faculty who have had experience with the student.
 Final decisions to recommend termination are made by the Graduate Studies Committee after reviewing the field committee’s recommendation.
 Termination decisions are made by Graduate Division.

 If the field evaluation committee recommends that a student who has failed a resubmitted qualifying paper not be dismissed and the Graduate Studies Committee concurs, the student is given one additional opportunity to submit a passing qualifying paper.
 That paper will usually be due at the next qualifying paper submission date.